munuhee/task-manager-api/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions, support, or feedback, please reach out to [your.email@example.com](mailto:your.email@example.com).
-You can also open issues on the repository for discussions or bug reports.

 ## Acknowledgements

 - **Node.js Community**: For the powerful runtime environment.